The Jew of Malta: History of Elizabethan antisemitism

 Jews had been officially banished from England by King Edward I in 1290 with the Edict of Expulsion, nearly three hundred years before Marlowe wrote The Jew of Malta.
 They were not openly readmitted to the country until the 1650s.
 Throughout the period, Jews continued to work and live in London, and it is suggested that, while they were not fully integrated into society, they were generally tolerated and free to go about their business, within their own circles.
 That said, Elizabethan audiences would generally have had little to no contact with Jews or Judaism in their daily life.
-Lacking any actual interaction with Jews, English authors, when choosing to write Jewish characters would often resort to utilizing anti-semitic tropes.
+Lacking any actual interaction with Jews, English authors, when choosing to write Jewish characters would often resort to utilizing antisemitic tropes.
 These creations have been the subject of much debate.
 For instance, some argue that the lack of Jews in England created portrayals different from portrayals of Jewish characters in Europe, where they were permitted to live openly (although constantly in fear of persecution).
 These differences were, in turn, unique among the marginalized groups of Europe: a kind of double difference marking Jews in England as exceptionally ostracized.
 British author Anthony Julius noted that during this era, as discussion of Jews became more prominent in mainstream discourse, so did plays which contained antisemitic elements.
 Many of the antisemitic tropes in Jewish characters written during this period were also popular among authors on the Continent, coming about during a period of increasing contact amongst the various nations of Europe.

 These tropes could also have contributed to the popularity of plays such as Marlowe's The Jew of Malta.
 In 1594 Roderigo López, a Converso and doctor to Queen Elizabeth I, was accused of attempting to poison his mistress and put on trial for treason.
-Public demands for his execution, many of which were loaded with anti-Semitic tropes, were an important factor in his conviction for attempted murder.
+Public demands for his execution, many of which were loaded with antisemitic tropes, were an important factor in his conviction for attempted murder.
 His execution coincided with a performance of Marlowe's play at the Rose Theatre.